-A State of Emergency has taken place in most Canadian provinces, territories and a lot of major Canadian cities, such as, Vancouver, Toronto and Montreal.
+A State of Emergency has taken place in most Canadian provinces, territories and a lot of major Canadian cities.
 This means there will be disruptions with distributors, suppliers and customers.
 Other areas the virus has impacted include, public transport and large social gatherings or sporting events, and school closures.